Fresh Run Early Spring Salmon

 The Scottish River Opening Days

 These early months are some of the best of the year and highly under rated for a chance of connection with a Loch Tay destined 'clunker' of a Spring fish.
-This was the time of year on the Tay when the 'Yellow Belly' devon minnow was used with great effect in the 70's as was a big whiskered long tailed 'Yellow & Orange' tube fly when systematically and expertly swung over the salmon lies from the boat.
-This was also the time of year to sit beside a coal fire in the fishing hut with a quality dram in your hand listening to the amazing stories of the Head Ghillie while still as 'high as a kite' from the capture of your first Spring fish of the season.
+This was the time of year on the Tay when the 'Yellow Belly' devon minnow was used with great effect in the 70's as was a big long tailed 'Yellow & Orange' tube fly when systematically and expertly swung over the salmon lies from the boat via real traditional 'harling' skills by the old true master Tay boatmen.
+This was also the time of year to sit beside a coal fire in the fishing hut listening to the amazing stories of the Head Ghillie while still as 'high as a kite' from the capture of your first Spring fish of the season.

 Get Yourself Out Onto The River

-Don't be deceived or put off by a big flowing Scottish salmon rivers during the early months of the Spring nor be surprised about the lowish 'catch stats' reporting nonsense that's sadly now influences the amount of rod pressure Scottish salmon fishing has received over the last decade.
-None of these above factors mean that the timing of your fly or lure won't soon coincide with the square metre of salmon pool where a perfect brute of a fresh run Spring salmon has just pitched tent before its deadly and still prevalent hunting instinct begins the scrap of a lifetime!
+Don't be deceived or put off by a big flowing Scottish salmon rivers during the early months of the Spring nor be surprised about the lowish 'catch stats' reporting nonsense that's sadly influenced the amount of rod pressure Scottish salmon fishing has received over the last decade via classic 'chicken & egg' syndrome!
+None of these above factors mean that the timing of your fly or lure won't coincide with the square metre of salmon pool where a perfect heavyweight brute of a fresh run Spring salmon has just pitched tent before its deadly and still very prevalent hunting instinct begins the scrap of a lifetime!